fossasia/eventyay-tickets/doc/development/setup.rst

 External Dependencies
 ---------------------
-Your should install the following on your system:
+You should install the following on your system:

 * Python 3.11 or newer
 * ``pip`` for Python 3 (Debian package: ``python3-pip``)